 Log Periodic Aerial

-A Log Periodic TV aerial has many benefits over traditional wideband TV aerials.
-For a start, Log Periodic aerials have a flat signal gain characteristic, meaning that they work equally well on all UHF TV channels - making them truly wideband and more likely to give consistent signal strength on all Freeview channels.
-By contrast, normal wideband TV aerials are very much a compromise and work much less well on the lower Group A UHF channels, making them less suitable for use in the London area for example - where all TV channels are in Group A.
+A Log Periodic TV aerial offers many benefits over traditional wideband TV aerials.
+Most notably, you'll get more consistent signal levels across all Freeview multiplexes, as Log Periodic aerials have a flat signal gain characteristic.
+This means they work equally well on all UHF TV channels - making them truly "wideband".
+By contrast, most wideband "yagi" antennas work less well on the lower Group A UHF channels.

 A Log Periodic TV aerial is perfect for digital reception as it rejects impulse noise much better than a traditional Yagi aerial.
 Impulse noise is the largest cause of picture freezing and signal dropout on Freeview reception.
 Logs also offer much improved rejection of unwanted signals from other transmitters eminating from the back or side of the aerial - due to the Log Periodic's tight polar diagram.

-A good quality log periodic TV aerial like the Triax TL 40F, will work well on all UK TV channels and be suitable for use on all main and relay TV transmitters in the UK.
+A good quality log periodic like the Triax TL 28F, will work well on all UK TV channels and be suitable for use on all main and relay TV transmitters in the UK.
 It is light and easy to install in a loft space or outdoors and can be mounted with vertical or horizontal polarisation.